appsinacup/godot-softbody2d/README.md

 ### Version 0.5

-- Create just one script that you can put on a Polygon2D that generates all nodes below.
+- Create just one script, SoftBody2D that you can put on a Polygon2D that generates all nodes below.

 ### Version 0.4